Raül Romeva: Imprisonment

 On 14 October 2019 he was sentenced to a 12 years of prison term and disqualification for the sedition and misuse of public funds crimes.

-He was finally freed in June 2021 following a government pardon.
+He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.
+Prime Minister Pedro Sánchez said that he pardoned them because it was the best decision for Spain and Catalonia, but did not overturn their bans from holding public office.

 Publications

 Romeva has written several books and articles, including: